theicechol/metamoles-wiki/RetroPath_RetroRules.md

 There is a tool available for us to test but I cannot get it to work yet.
 [See publication here](https://github.com/theicechol/metamoles/blob/master/Related%20articles/RetroPath_2.pdf)

+*Ellie*
+I downloaded this and it looks like it is a pretty powerful tool.
+I have not succeeded in making it work, though, which means that it is not as user friendly as it could be.

 # [RetroRules](https://retrorules.org/)

 RetroRules is a database designed for pathway search (including enzyme promiscuity).
 The input can be either enzyme ID, reaction ID, chemical name, or InChI (similar to SMILES but contain more information).